jtang3-cmu/Multimodal-Classification/README.md

 # Multimodal Age-Related Macular Degeneration Classification using OCT imaging and Demographic Tabular Data

-# Multimodal Macular Degeneration Classification

 ## Overview

 This term project for the **Projects in Biomedical AI (42-687)** course implements a multimodal deep learning framework that combines optical coherence tomography (OCT) images with structured clinical data to classify age-related macular degeneration (AMD) into six stages: Not AMD, Early AMD, Intermediate AMD, Geographic Atrophy (GA), Scarring, and Wet AMD.
-The image modality uses a pre-trained RETFound ViT-large encoder, the clinical (tabular) modality uses a gated TabTransformer, and both modalities are fused via a cross-attention module followed by a BERT-style decoder for final classification citeturn0file0.
+The image modality uses a pre-trained RETFound ViT-large encoder, the clinical (tabular) modality uses a gated TabTransformer, and both modalities are fused via a cross-attention module followed by a BERT-style decoder for final classification.

 ## Table of Contents